 The BrowserI realize that I spend a lot of time in a web browser during penetration testing.
 Either by trying to gain a foothold in a box through a web application, researching for exploits and vulnerabilties, or simply listening to Spotify.
 With this in mind, and how the browser really should integrate with desktop environment in a cooperative manner, I decided to go with Firefox for this distribution and ditch Google Chrome.
 Firefox has a lot of great infosec-related plugins that I have added right into the distribution for you.
 The famous Hack Tools panel is now integrated with the developer-tools - simply hit F12 and you'll see the HackBar tab on the bottom right.
 I have also created a TOR and BurpSuite entrie for FoxyProxy Basic.

 The ToolsThis distribution comes packed with all of the tools that you should need while doing your basic CTF, or Penetration Test exercises.
-If you find a tool that you use daily missing from the distribution, simply email me at [email protected] and request to have it added.
+If you find a tool that you use daily missing from the distribution, request to have them added to my Demon App Store.
 Some of the categories of tools for this distribution include,

 - Penetration Testing / offensive information security